Praveenkumar5048/IE-Project-Practice/Readme.md

-# IE CODE Project expo 2024-25
+# IE CODE Project expo 2024-25 (Team 8)
 ## Project Mentees, add your weekly works/tasks to your respective folders

 ## **Instructions for Adding Your Work**

 ### **1. Fork the Repository**
-- Navigate to the [original repository](https://github.com/original-username/repository-name) on GitHub.
+- Navigate to the [original repository](https://github.com/Sagarshivalingappaathani/IE-Project-Practice) on GitHub.
 - Click the **Fork** button in the top-right corner to create a copy of the repository under your GitHub account.

 ### **2. Clone Your Forked Repository**